 "O Allah, You are the Most Forgiving and You love to forgive, so forgive me."

-Starting and ending our fast with dua enriches the experience of fasting.
+Starting and ending our fast with dua enhances the experience of fasting.
 The dua for sehri is a reminder of our gratitude for the sustenance Allah has provided, while the dua for breaking the fast reflects our reliance on Him for strength and patience.

 Ramadan teaches us to seek Allah's mercy and guidance in every aspect of our lives.
 A heartfelt dua for mercy and guidance can illuminate our path and ensure we remain steadfast in our faith.